Melissa McClone and Patricia Walters-Fischer (one vote apart)-Congrats ladies!!

 Robin Sorenson spoke each word with confidence, but her mind had a completely different idea.
 "I can do

 this!"
 She tried again louder this time, letting the words roll off her tongue.
-Did she really think if the wordswere said often enough, that it would just magically happen?
-If only it were that easy.
-With a sharp inhale,
+Did she really think if the words

 she took a step forward, keeping her eyes focused on the gray two story